TabbycatDebate/tabbycat/docs/install/heroku.rst

 Short version of the long way
 -----------------------------

-.. warning:: Don't just copy-and-paste these commands before you understand what they do!
-If things aren't set up perfectly they can fail, so it's important to "supervise" them the first time you do them.
+.. warning:: We provide a "short version" for experienced users.
+Don't just copy-and-paste these commands before you understand what they do!
+If things aren't set up perfectly they can fail, so it's important to supervise them the first time you do them.
+If this is all new to you, read the long version of the instructions below.

 .. parsed-literal::